rails/rails/guides/source/security.md

 send_file('/var/www/uploads/' + params[:filename])
 ```

 Simply pass a file name like “../../../etc/passwd” to download the server's login information.
-A simple solution against this, is to _(highlight)check that the requested file is in the expected directory_:
+A simple solution against this, is to _check that the requested file is in the expected directory_:

 ```ruby
 basename = File.expand_path(File.join(File.dirname(__FILE__), '../../files'))